dren39/pottyspot-frontend/README.md

 ## Installation:

+This application requires having Node and React installed.
+For best use experience please with Chrome browser.\
 Clone this repository to your local machine and navigate to the app file in your terminal.\
 Run `npm install` to install the required dependencies.\
 Run `npm start` to start up the React application.